Rust-CMS/radical/README.md

 Radical is a CMS heavily inspired by [Processwire](https://processwire.com/).
 This is not a markdown site generator like other CMSs.
 If you would like something of that nature, see [here](#repositories-like-this).

-## Install It in 3 Minutes
+## Server Installation

 If you have docker, all you need to do is run [this](https://github.com/Rust-CMS/tooling) docker-compose.

+Sub $2/month GCP Cloud Run tutorial coming soon!

 ## Project State

-Version: v0.1.1
+Version: v0.1.2

 |             | Ready |
 | ----------- | ----------- |